jimbender1976/rag_langflow_ollama_redis_milvus/README.md

 > **Note**
 > You can also choose the "Vector Store RAG" template if you would prefer to just customize that.

-## User Input

-Add each of the following components to your flow:
-- Text Input
-- Prompt Template
-- Chat Input